osg-htc/user-school-2018/docs/materials/day1/part1-ex4-logs.md

 For this exercise, we can use the `hostname` job from earlier.

-1. Edit the `hostname` submit file so that it uses new and unique filenames for output, error, and log files\\ <p>Alternatively, delete any existing output, error, and log files from previous runs of the `hostname` job.</p>
+1. Edit the `hostname` submit file so that it uses new and unique filenames for output, error, and log files.
+Alternatively, delete any existing output, error, and log files from previous runs of the `hostname` job.
 1. Submit the job three separate times in a row (there are better ways to do this, which we will cover in the next lecture)
 1. Wait for all three jobs to finish
 1. Examine the output file: How many hostnames are there?
 Did HTCondor erase the previous contents for each job, or add new lines?